Scarabaeus1033/NEXAH-CODEX/🧭 NEXAH NAVIGATOR (eng).md

 🧭 NEXAH NAVIGATOR – Structural Overview & Reading Guide

 The NEXAH-CODEX is a modular archive for harmonic field theory, frequency geometry, symbolic physics, and numerical-cosmological resonance structures.
-This document serves as a navigator through all current modules – grouped by theme, codex family, and reading depth.
+This document serves as a navigator through all current modules – grouped by system, theme, and reading depth.

 ⸻